bmoussaud/WinRM/README.md

-% WinRM Plugin Manual
+% WinRM Library Manual
 %
 % Mai, 2011

 # Preface #

-This manual describes the WinRM plugin.
+This manual describes the WinRM Library.

 # Introduction #

 The Windows Remote Management (WinRM) is the Microsoft implementation of WS-Management Protocol, a standard Simple Object Access Protocol (SOAP)-based, firewall-friendly protocol that allows hardware and operating systems, from different vendors, to interoperate.

-This plugin allows Deployit to become a WinRM client to run remote commands on the server.
+This library allows anay java program to become a WinRM client to run commands on a remote server configured with WinRM.

 # HTTPS Configuration
 Two HTTPS configurations are available